shenfll/The-LLAMA-System/README.md

 Identify connections between the parks, trails, and nature preserves so that people can go from one to another if they want to explore or run/bike a greater distance that a particilar location/trail offers.
 This website will help end-users plan outings.
 For example, a cross country team can plan a long training run through existing trails and preserves.
 A link to a separate webpage called TEA LLAMA (TEA stands for Trail Efficiency Algorithm) identifies the shortest distance between connections.
 To do this a minimum spanning tree algorithm was used to calculate the shortest distance between existing points.
-Students contributors:  Nitya B., Ryan G., Aryan M., Jonah M., Josiah N., Hana O., Pranamya P., Max S., Ethan W. , and Larry Y.
+Student contributors for TEA (2020):  Nitya B., Ryan G., Aryan M., Jonah M., Josiah N., Hana O., Pranamya P., Max S., Ethan W. , and Larry Y.
+Student contributors for the LLAMA System (2021): Nitya B., Jonah M., Josiah N., Pranamya P., Max S., and Larry Y.